Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/HPETutorial/TUTORIAL.md

 <img src="Images/assign_controller.png" width="400"/>
 </p>

-If you run the simulation now you will see the character going through a series of three animations for picking up a hypothetical object as seen in the GIF below.
+If you run the simulation now you will see the character performing an animation for picking up a hypothetical object as seen in the GIF below.
 This is one complete run of the `TakeObjects` animation clip we selected earlier.

 <p align="center">
 <img src="Images/take_objects.gif" width="600"/>